jbronen/comp23-jbronen/battle/README.txt

 # README.txt
 # Jared Bronen
-# Comp 23 - Lab 3
+# Comp 23 - Lab 4

-1. Lasers.py is correctly implemented, Battlecruiser.py is correctly implemented
+1. I believe everything is correctly implemented, but I'm not sure about the sidescrolling feel.
-   as well, but holding down keys to move does not work.
-2. I took Laser-groups.py from the examples in the github repository.
-   I changed it to match the specifications of the assignment.
+2. I discussed the assignment with Jessie Chapman, but we didn't not share any actual algorithms for our code.
+I also used examples and other .py files from the GameDevelopment folder provided for us by the course.
-3. I spent approximately 5 hours on this assignment.
+3. I spent approximately 8 hours on this assignment.